Back to Tests & Procedures

-Prostatectomy is surgery to remove part or all of the prostate gland.
+Prostatectomy is surgery to take out part or all of the prostate gland.
 The prostate gland is part of the male reproductive system.
 It’s located in the pelvis, below the bladder.
-It surrounds the hollow tube called the urethra that carries urine from the bladder to the penis.
+It surrounds the hollow tube called the urethra that carries urine from the bladder to the outside of the body.

 Your surgical team talks with you about the pros and cons of each technique.
 You also talk about your preferences.
 Together, you and your surgical team decide which approach is best for you.